Frequently asked questions

 Collecting data on outages can be challenging.
 Utility companies often record these data; the availability and quality of the data depend on the utilities’ ability to collect the information.
 Utility input can be cross-checked using World Bank Enterprise Survey data, utility performance reports and input from national regulators.
 The private sector is another useful local source of information regarding personal experiences of power outages.

-Doing Business looks to collect the most up-to-date information during each data collection cycle.
+Doing Business aims at collecting the most up-to-date information during each data collection cycle.
 Since data are typically collected for the period ranging from June to May – and questionnaires are distributed in January of each year - the month of January is realistically the latest month for which the team can obtain quality information.
-January also falls near the middle of the data collection cycle.
+January also falls close to the middle of the data collection cycle.

-An economy scores 1 point on the measure of regulatory monitoring of outages if an independent regulatory body—that is, an entity separate from the utility—monitors data on power outages, either through real-time monitoring or through periodic reviews.
+An economy scores 1 point on the measure of regulatory monitoring of outages if an independent regulatory body—that is, an entity separate from the utility—monitors data on power outages, either through real-time monitoring or through periodic reviews of the utility's performance.